For questions about the program, contact Amber Goldizen, Program Manager, at agoldizen@kvc.org or reach out to us at TLVYReferrals@kvc.org.

 This program is uniquely strengthened by a partnership with Fairmont State University and the West Virginia Department of Education, giving youth direct access to Middle College programming, dual-credit coursework and on-campus academic support.

-The Transitional Living Home at Middle College is designed for females ages 17–21 in foster care who are working toward greater independence while continuing their education.
+The Transitional Living Home at Middle College serves young women ages 17–21 who are currently in the custody of the State of West Virginia (DOHS) and are preparing for adulthood while continuing their education.

-This home may be a good fit for young women who:
+This home may be a strong fit for young women who:

 - Are eligible for the Middle College program